 In January 2018, we completed an underwritten public offering of 1.75% convertible senior notes due 2025 (the 2025 Convertible Notes, and, together with the 2028 Convertible Notes, the Convertible Notes).
 The 2025 Convertible Notes may be convertible into common stock at an initial conversion rate of 25.5384 shares of common stock per \$1,000 principal amount of 2025 Convertible Notes.
 We sold \$450.0 million aggregate principal amount of the 2025 Convertible Notes, including the exercise in full of the underwriters' option to purchase additional 2025 Convertible Notes, resulting in net proceeds of approximately \$435.8 million.
 A portion of the net proceeds from the 2028 Convertible Notes was used to repurchase \$225.0 million of our outstanding 2025 Convertible Notes.
 Holders of the 2025 Convertible Notes may convert their 2025 Convertible Notes at their option at any time prior to the close of business on the business day immediately preceding October 15, 2024 only under certain circumstances.
 On or after October 15, 2024 until the close of business on the second scheduled trading day immediately preceding the maturity date, holders may convert their 2025 Convertible Notes at any time.
-Upon conversion of the 2025 Convertible Notes, we may deliver cash, shares of our common stock or a combination of cash and shares of our common stock, at our election.
+Upon conversion of the 2025 Convertible Notes, at our election.